 4 sessions of laboratory are foreseen for subgroups of 16 students each, with a professor.
 The first session is devoted to the treatment of experimental data (errors, graphics, fits).
 Subsequent sessions are dedicated to demonstrations, where students in pairs, carry out the experimental setup and data taking.
 Every pair of students has to provide a memo, with the data, results, graphics and fits, as well as the main conclusions.
 Special emphasis will be put in the use of the software required in the treatment of data (calculus sheet) which can be done using the Laboratory computers during the sessions.

 EVALUATION

-The evaluation of the subject will be carried out taking into account the two parts: a) theory and exercises, b) laboratory, with the following criteria:
+The evaluation of the subject will be done independently for the two parts of the subject: a) Laboratory and b) Theory and problems.

-a) Evaluation of theory and exercises.
-(G3, G4, B3)
+a) Laboratory evaluation (Competences G3, G4 and B3):